 Despite his injury issues, Icardi still recorded three major honours in his first PSG season, helping the club to another Ligue 1 crown, a Coupe de France (French Cup) and Coupe de la Ligue (French League Cup).
 Icardi was an unused substitute as PSG missed out on their first Champions League title in the final, as Bayern Munich edged a tight encounter 1-0 in Lisbon.

-Icardi's injuries would unfortunately continue at the start of the 2020/21 season, but he still managed to score twice in his first five appearances of the campaign.
+Icardi's injuries would unfortunately continue at the start of the 2020/21 season, but he still managed an impresisve 13 goals in 28 appearances.